 SPHERETRACK 10 minutes total.
 This is good for all types of scenarios in Apex that demand you to use tracking aim.
 Pay attention to when the target slows down and speeds up, as this will be your signal of how much pressure you need to apply to your mouse while tracking.

 SPIDERSHOT Ultimate 10 minutes total.
 A good exercise for your flicking and target switching aim, use both aiming styles, not just one or the other.

 This advanced routine is more tracking focused.

 SPIDERSHOT Speed 10 minutes total.
 Get used to your aim, while training for speed and precision.
 Spidershot is a great exercise to focus on speed while relying purely on your reflexes.

 MOTIONSHOT Speed 5 minutes total.
 It is important to use this exercise because it will train you to flick to targets that are moving.
 This Aimlab routine is focusing heavily on moving targets because Apex is one of the fastest paced shooters.

 ARC TRACK 5 minutes total.
 This will improve your tracking aim and smoothen out your aim when you must cover large areas of your mousepad.
 It will get you comfortable with your entire mousepad space.
 If you have a small mousepad this can be a problem.
-I use the Zowie GSR (check price) which is quite a large control pad.
+I use the Zowie GSR (From Amazon) which is quite a large control pad.